B'Day Anthology Video Album

-B'Day Anthology Video Album is the third DVD by American singer Beyoncé.
+B'Day Anthology Video Album is the third DVD by American singer-songwriter Beyoncé.
 It was released through Columbia Records, Sony Music and Music World Entertainment exclusively through Walmart stores on April 3, 2007 alongside the deluxe edition, but was later serviced to other retailers.
 The DVD features thirteen music videos for songs from her second studio album, B'Day (2006) and its deluxe edition (2007).
 Beyoncé shot nine videos for the album, and four pre-filmed videos were also included.
 B'Day Anthology Video Album has been certified double platinum by the Recording Industry Association of America (RIAA).
 Outside North America, the album was featured as a bonus disc to the deluxe edition of B'Day.
 The "Still in Love (Kissing You)" video was the subject of a copyright infringement lawsuit, therefore only initial pressings of the album contain its video.

 Background

 Beyoncé said that she filmed B'Day Anthology Video Album because she "always wanted to do a video album" so that her fans wouldn't have to log onto YouTube to watch her music videos, but could instead play them via DVD.
 Beyoncé knew what the videos' choreography would be before the filming began.
 She also planned her hairstyles, outfits and make-up.
 Beyoncé wanted each video to look different, and therefore she used different film techniques, fashion and styling.
 B'Day Anthology Video Album contains thirteen music videos and behind the scenes footage.
 The videos for "Déjà Vu", "Ring the Alarm", "Irreplaceable" and "Listen" had been shot prior to the album's filming.
 The other nine videos were filmed in a two-week period.
 B'Day Anthology Video Album contains music videos for all of the songs from the standard edition of B'Day except for "Resentment".
 It also includes videos for "Beautiful Liar", "Flaws and All" and "Still in Love (Kissing You)", which were featured only on the deluxe edition.
 According to Vibe, the thirteen videos on B'Day Anthology Video Album gave Beyoncé the record of the most music videos released in a twelve-month period.